 - Ascended Fanboy: Derrick Green

-- The Band Minus the Face: Since 1996, even though Andreas seems to have supplanted Max in the Face of the Band status, given his appearances in music conventions all over the country.
+- Since the departure of Max Cavalera in 1996, even though Andreas seems to have supplanted Max in the Face of the Band status, given his appearances in music conventions all over the country.

 - "Blind Idiot" Translation: Frequent.

-- Concept Album / Filk Song: Dante XXI' is based on The Divine Comedy, and A-Lex, on A Clockwork Orange (though Max Cavalera stated the rest of the band didn't even like it).
+- Concept Album / Filk Song: Dante XXI' is based on The Divine Comedy, and A-Lex, on A Clockwork Orange (though Max Cavalera stated the rest of the band did not even like it).

 - Guttural Growler: Max.
 Derrick less so.

 - Harsh Vocals: For the most part, but after Derrick Green showed up, you can occasionally hear clean vocals.